CR2 converter

 Canon’s RAW format from older EOS cameras.
 Convertmaxxing converts CR2 files into other formats (creating CR2 isn't supported).

-Drop your CR2 files here — or
+Toss your CR2 files in here

 About CR2 (Canon RAW v2)